 Theatrical Outfit calls the story a "grand farce set in 1960s New Orleans….[it] has the bombastic comic power to subvert reality and brilliantly reveal the human condition."

+The beloved novel by the late Toole has been ripe for adaptation since it appeared.
+In fall 2008, Atlantan Tom Key received an unexpected phone call from the book's agent, who offered him the rights for a limited time.
 About the phone call, Key said in a statement, "I was ecstatic.
 My antennae are always up for rich dialogue, which is the best soil for translating a piece to the stage, and 'A Confederacy of Dunces' is so full of truth and brilliance and hilarity — there's almost a comic button at the end of every scene."

 According to Theatrical Outfit, A Confederacy of Dunces "chronicles the extravagantly colorful, eccentric world of one Ignatius J. Reilly, perhaps one of literature's most enduringly rendered anti-heroes.
 A lumbering, loutish mountain of a man, Ignatius carries a volcanic vitriol for the modern era and is ever at the eruption point; with abandon, he spouts and spews his disdain of the social, racial, economic and religious states of contemporary America.
 Clad in his trademark green hunting cap with earflaps, voluminous pleated tweed trousers, plaid flannel shirt and muffler, he spends the bulk of his time in his long-suffering mother's house, feverishly scribbling his lengthy indictment of the last four centuries in Big Chief notebooks.
 When Ignatius does venture past Constantinople Street, he is forced to function in a culture he loathes…"